mgedmin/memgraphinator/README.rst

 memgraphinator
 ==============

-I want a simple GUI tool to watch the memory usage of a given process and show me a nice real-time graph of it.
+I want a tool to draw the memory usage graph of a given process over time.
+I want to *see* memory leaks.

 I couldn't find one so I started writing my own.